Catholic NABRE Bibles: Which One?

 Saint Jerome’s Press:

-Along with several “Teen” Bibles, Saint Jerome’s offers a very economical, medium-size paperback edition of the NABRE they call a Catholic Readers Edition, which includes the text of Dei Verbum.
+Along with several “Teen” Bibles, Saint Jerome’s offers a very economical, medium-size paperback edition of the NABRE they call a Catholic Readers Edition, which also includes the text of Dei Verbum.
 This edition would be suitable for supplying parish inventories, or for individuals looking for a very basic copy of the NABRE translation.
 A Catholic Student Edition, in a slightly larger hardback format, adds a Bible Dictionary, Sunday Lectionary schedule, and several other helps, while remaining economical.

 St Mary’s Press: